 The EPA may acquire peer review services through purchase orders issued directly to peer reviewers or through contracts with companies that manage and provide the peer review services.
 By issuing a purchase order or awarding a contract for peer review services, EPA may pay not only for the peer review services/comments, but also for travel necessary for the peer reviewer's participation in a meeting with the Agency and other reviewers to discuss comments.
-The scope of work of the contract, however, must require the contractor or individual peer reviewer, as appropriate, to perform the peer review and produce peer review comments or a peer review report, and to discuss a specific peer review work product with the Agency and/or with other peer reviewers in person.
+The scope of work of the contract, however, must require the contractor or individual peer review report, and to discuss a specific peer review work product with the Agency and/or with other peer reviewers in person.
 Participation in a meeting to discuss a peer review work product then would be part of the contractor's performance.
 While EPA may use GSA's per diem and meals and incidental allowances as a basis for negotiating travel costs, the terms of the contract or purchase order should not imply that peer reviewers receive travel reimbursement under the federal travel regulations.
 Under these circumstances, the contract may serve as the mechanism to pay for peer review services and associated travel expenses to provide comments to EPA.